martosaur/instructor_lite/README.md

 ## Features

 InstructorLite can be boiled down to these features:
-1. It provides a very simple function for generating JSON-schema from Ecto schema.
+1. It provides a very simple function for generating JSON schema from Ecto schema.
 2. It facilitates generating prompts, calling LLMs, casting and validating responses, including retrying prompts when validation fails.
 3. It holds knowledge of major LLM providers' API interfaces with adapters.